codeLovingYogi/myfirstapp/README.md

-Hellow world!
+Hello world!
 This is my first rails application!

 == Welcome to Rails